Why Grad2Teach?

 Meet the Team

-At Grad2Teach, our mission is to empower aspiring educators through a transformative, salaried teacher training experience.
-We equip trainees with the essential skills, confidence, and real-world experience needed to thrive in the classroom, fostering a deep-rooted passion for teaching.
+At Grad2Teach, our mission is to empower aspiring educators through a transformative, salaried teacher training programme.
+We equip trainees with the skills, confidence and classroom experience to thrive, while nurturing a genuine passion for teaching.

 Our Commitment